coolwebfriend/ygWarcToJson/README.md

 # ygWarcToJson.py
 Outputs cleaned-up JSON from WARC'd Yahoo Groups API response data.
 This should make the data easier to display dynamically on a webpage later.

 # About
 I (Anthony) was doing some research on a Yahoo Group called videoblogging.
-Thankfully Archive Team [backed up](https://archive.org/details/yahoo-groups-2017-05-23T02-01-34Z-c8358f) all the posts from the group.
-But the archive, in WARC format, only contained JSON from the Groups API.
+Thankfully Archive Team [backed up][1] all the posts from the group.
+But the archive, in [WARC format][2], only contained JSON from the Groups API.
 No forum interface or navigable hierarchy.
 Just a bunch of JSON objects, two per post (an "info" object and a "raw" object).
 Not very readable! :(

-Turns out this is a very [common issue](https://github.com/anirvan/yahoo-group-archive-tools](https://github.com/anirvan/yahoo-group-archive-tools#4-yahoo-groups-api-issues-and-how-we-work-around-them) for archived Yahoo Groups.
+Turns out this is a very [common issue][3] for archived Yahoo Groups.

-This is the first step towards rebuilding a readable, navigable version of the group: ditching the WARC format headers and marrying the JSON from the /info and /raw URIs into a single "post" object.
+The first step towards rebuilding a readable, navigable version of the group is ditching the WARC format headers and marrying the JSON from each message's /info and /raw records into a single object.

 # Methods
 - ygWarcToJson()